 Wutu Power Plant Introduction

-The Wutu Power Plant, a century-old historic site, is located on the southern bank of the Zhuoshui River in Wutu Village.
-Built in 1923, it was originally constructed to serve the Wushantou Reservoir, with the capability to transmit electricity over a distance of 100 kilometers.
-The power plant houses three well-preserved generating units, which continue to operate and generate electricity to this day.
+The Wutu Power Plant, a century-old historical site, is located on the southern bank of the Zhuoshui River in Wutu Village.
+Built in 1923, it was originally established to serve the Wushantou Reservoir, with the power generated being transmitted over a distance of 100 kilometers.
+The power plant contains three well-preserved generator units that are still operational today.
 The water sources used by the power plant are drawn from the Zhuoshui River and the Qing Shui River.
-The machinery hall is designed in a Baroque style with a brick wall structure that lacks beams and steel reinforcement, and the internal equipment has a history of over 70 years, making it an important asset in Taiwan's power development.
+The generator building features a Baroque-style construction without columns or steel reinforcement, made of brick walls, and the machinery inside is over 70 years old, making it an important asset in Taiwan's power development.